 Mirena linked to Pseudotumor Cerebri

-Mirena® IUD has been linked to a serious injury known as pseudotumor cerebri (PTC) or increased intracranial hypertension this according to another recent study.
-The study revealed that women who used a Mirena IUD had an increased odds ratio of a PTC or intracranial hypertension diagnosis of 7.7.
+Pseudotumor cerebri or idiopatihic intracranial hypertension have been linked to Mirena® IUD this according to another recent study.
+The study revealed that women who used a Mirena IUD had an increased odds ratio of a PTC or idiopathic intracranial hypertension diagnosis of 7.7.

-Pseudotumor cerebri or increased intracranial hypertension are often used interchangeably to describe a dangerous increase in the pressure of the cerebrospinal fluid.
+Pseudotumor cerebri or idiopathic intracranial hypertension are often used interchangeably to describe a dangerous increase in the pressure of the cerebrospinal fluid.

 PTC symptoms include: